Introduction of Balance Sheet Equation

 1. Assets

-- Current Assets: Assets, which are expected to be converted into cash generally within a year.
+- Current Assets: Assets are expected to be converted into cash within a year.

-- Account Receivable: Revenue which is still on credit.
+- Account Receivable: Revenue that is still on credit.
 As the company recovers account receivable, this amount decreases while the company will get the same amount of cash.

 - Inventory: Amount of raw materials, Work in Progress, and finished goods that have not been sold.